Motivic homological stability of configuration spaces: Motives

 \subsection{Betti realization}

 The functor $X\mapsto X_{an}$ from smooth $S$-schemes to topological spaces induces a functor called Betti realization

 and similarly a functor

+We refer the reader to \cite{ayoubalgebreI} and \cite{ayoubalgebreII} for details about these two functors.
 The only things we will need to know about these functors is that they are symmetric monoidal left adjoints (in fact they come from left Quillen functors) and: \begin{fact} The composite

 is naturally isomorphic to the functor $X\mapsto C_*(X_{an},\Lambda)$, where $\mathrm{Sm}_S$ denotes the category of smooth schemes over $S$. \end{fact}